![]() |

 Note: I don't own a DL2 cabinet.
 (This is wired into my DL cabinet.)
 Make sure that there is no voltage present between the coin switch and ground.
 I can't imagine why they would do this, but who knows what these crazy game designers did?

-These are some of the hacks that were needed:
+These are some of the modifications that were needed:

 MR. GRUMPY ANSWERS YOUR QUESTIONS